KyleRego/KyleRego.github.io/collections/_posts/2024-12-28-part-2-of-aspnetcore-setup.markdown

 }
 {% endhighlight %}

-The `DateTime` property is set by mandatory property injection (object initialization syntax) instead of as a constructor parameter because as a constructor parameter, EF Core will be unable to find a suitable constructor, which seems to be true of most reference types.
+The `DateTime` property is set by mandatory (using the `required` keyword) property injection (object initialization syntax) instead of as a constructor parameter because as a constructor parameter, EF Core will be unable to find a suitable constructor, which seems to be true of most reference types.

 ### Derived DbContext changes for ASP.NET Core Identity

-`AppDbContext`, the derived `DbContext`, is changed to be a child class of `IdentityDbContext<AppUser>` instead which will make the next dotnet-ef migration include the ASP.NET Core Identity tables:
+`AppDbContext`, the derived `DbContext`, is changed to be a child class of `IdentityDbContext<AppUser>` which will make the next dotnet-ef migration include the ASP.NET Core Identity tables:

 {% highlight c# %}{% raw %}
 using Microsoft.AspNetCore.Identity.EntityFrameworkCore;